Shaun10020/portfolio/README.md

 3. Add small intro for myself
 4. replace navbar text with icons
 5. Remove contact and add as side bar
+6. replace html with json, easy to popular data